tuggythetugboat/CS230-Group-6/README.md

 Priorities- Give which experiment/hypothesis you will test first --as it is a high priority Within our prototype launch and consumer feedback, creating our prototype of most used topics with the VR and receiving data from local universities we can see how we can improve our presales.
 This experiment is a high priority since consumers will stop using Oasis if they find the product not useful in their daily lives.
 By collecting from universities, we can retrieve data from teens to adults.

-Item 5 : YouTube Presentation (see below requirement) --give URL

-A. Presentation YouTube - create a Youtube (accessible) presentation (<15 minutes) that goes over in detail your GitHub wiki-based documentation.
-The wiki must be clearly readable in your video and your voice must be clear and audible.
-You should discuss ALL items 1-4 in your document.

-B. Presentation Lightning Round Presentations In Person (see deliverables below for date and time): your group will have approximately 5 minutes to do a speed presentation where you will discuss:

-ITEM 1- Company Name, Vision, Introduce your Team [done] Discussion ONE point of your Ethics Policy (ITEM 3) Discuss ONE point of your Cultural Policies (ITEM 2) Discuss one of your Ethics Board Members(ITEM 3). [done]

-This in-person presentation will be recorded for attendance.
-It is critical you come so you can hear about other presentations.
-It will help you along with the Youtube presentation to evaluate other groups' work (remember this is a peer evaluated project).
-NOTE: it is up to you to choose which one item of the ethics policy, one item of cultural policy and which one ethics board member you will discuss.

-------------------------------------URL--------------------------------

-WASD